caicodes/next-notes-solace/README.md

 ## The Solution

-The soluction is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+The solution is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This project uses [Supabase](https://supabase.com/) as a serverless backend for data persistence to a Postgres database with Realtime data syncronization between client and server.
 > See video below for realtime updates on the client from server updates...